ChrstphrHll/npc_gen/students/Hagar Sakrattars.md

   int: 13
   str: 10
   wis: 17
-track: Protection
-trait: I begin or end my day with small traditional rituals that are unfamiliar to those around me.
-trait1: Conforming
-trait2: Criminal
 year: 2
+guild: Burk
+partyID: 86
 ---
 # Hagar Sakrattars
 ---
 ### Description
 - 2nd year Tiefling Cleric in Burk
-- curly brunette hair that's kept back by a blue headband, Green eyes, and Pale Yellow skin
+- curly brunette hair that's kept back by a blue headband, Pale Gray eyes, and Pale Yellow skin
 - Is Conforming and Criminal, and has Competition as their ideal

 ### Organizations